Resonant forms at zero for dissipative Anosov flows: Perturbation theory

 where in the second equality we used $\Lie_X = \iota_X d + d\iota_X$, $\Lie_X R_2^{+, X} = \id - \Pi_2^{+, X}$ (which follows from \eqref{eq:laurent}), and $\iota_X R_2^{+, X} = R_1^{+, X} \iota_X$.
 This completes the proof. \end{proof}

 \begin{Remark}\rm In the dynamical systems literature, the regularity of the SRB measure with respect to perturbations has been intensively studied, and statements similar to Lemma \ref{lemma:proj-regularity} but in a different functional setting have been obtained, see \cite[Theorem A]{Ruelle-08}, \cite[Theorem 2]{Butterley-Liverani-07}, and \cite[Theorem 2.7]{Gouezel-Liverani-06}.
-The point of this lemma is to provide an alternative microlocal proof of the regularity statement, and to compute the first variation of the winding cycle in this setting. \end{Remark}
+The point of this lemma is to provide an alternative microlocal proof of the regularity statement, and to compute the first variation of the winding cycle in this setting.
+We also remark that in the dynamical systems literature the formula \eqref{eq:SRB-derivative-XX} for the derivative of the SRB measure is sometimes known as the \emph{linear response} formula. \end{Remark}